-How to automate LinkedIn connection requests without getting banned
+How to automate LinkedIn connection requests the right way

 Everyone tells you to send 20-30 requests per day.
-That's not what gets you banned.
-Here's what actually triggers LinkedIn restrictions - based on real ban stories, verified limits, and what practitioners have learned the hard way.
+That's only part of the picture.
+Here's what actually matters for healthy LinkedIn outreach - based on real practitioner stories, verified limits, and lessons learned the hard way.

 Alexandre Sarfati avatar